petegale/tapper/README.md

 Tapper ~~uses Resin.io and their wifi-connect module, and~~ handles all the serving of pages and timing of stuff in Node.
 There's instructions to configure a PiZeroW as an access point below.
 This makes it easy to connect to the UI when using it.

 Usage:
-Turn on the Rpi - if it has wifi crednetials, it will connect automatically, if not, it will create an access point (TapperAP) to allow you to connect and configure wifi.
+Turn on the Rpi, it will create an access point (TapperAP).
+Connect to this (pwd: tapperaccess).
+Try some random URLs, the access point should intercept your requests and bring up the control interface.

 Once connected - open a browser on the IP address of Tapper to manage file recording and viewing.